jidicula/go-fuzz-action/README.md

           fuzz-time: 30s
 ```

+## Longer minimize time

-If you want the fuzz test to spend more time on minimizing the failing input to the smallest possible and most human readable value which will still produce an error:
+If you want the fuzz test to spend more time on minimizing the failing input to the smallest possible and most human readable value which will still produce an error, create a `.github/workflows/go-fuzz-test.yml` in your repository containing:

 ```yaml
 name: Go fuzz test